Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 distributed task queues, etc. Multiple libraries and frameworks, such as `FastAPI` and `aiohttp`, are built on top of `asyncio`.

-In this blog post, we will explore the changes made in the upcoming Python 3.14 release to enable `asyncio` to scale on the free-threaded build of CPython.
+In this blog post, we will explore the changes I made in the upcoming Python 3.14 release to enable `asyncio` to scale on the free-threaded build of CPython.

 # The GIL and asyncio: A Brief Recap